National League Knockout Cup

-The National League Knockout Cup is a speedway third tier Knockout Cup competition in the United Kingdom.
+The National League Knockout Cup is a motorcycle speedway third tier Knockout Cup competition in the United Kingdom.

 The competition was previously known as the Academy League Knockout Cup (1995) and the Conference League Knockout Cup (1996-2008) until it changed name to the National League Knockout Cup.

 The 2020 and 2021 editions of the Cup were cancelled due to the COVID-19 pandemic.